Each year, the foundation conducts a national competition and awards up to four fellowships in Modeling, Simulation, and Training.

 - No limitations are placed on citizenship.

-- Fellows must be enrolled on a full-time basis for the duration of the award.
+- Fellows must be enrolled as full-time students during the fellowship year

 - Fellowships are only available to students enrolled at U.S. or Canadian Universities.

 Application Evaluation Information

 Applications will be evaluated by a panel of experts in the field of Modeling, Simulation, and Training.
 The main criteria for evaluation will include:

 1.The project – Is it innovative?
 Is it technically sound?
 Does it fit in the context of current activities of research in its respective field?
 Is it well planned out and achievable in the scheduled time?